 Scientific community technical working group

-The working group includes representatives from:
+The working group included representatives from:

 - Academia.